yiming-tang-cs/just-the-docs/index.md

 {: .highlight}
 I am looking for **self-motivated** Ph.D., Master's and undergraduate students.
-Please contact me if you are interested in software engineering research: [yiming.tang@concordia.ca](yiming.tang@concordia.ca).
+Please contact me if you are interested in software engineering research.
 <!-- To use the theme, you do ***not*** need to clone or fork the [Just the Docs repo]!
 You should do that only if you intend to browse the theme docs locally, contribute to the development of the theme, or develop a new theme based on Just the Docs. -->